-Climate change is negatively affecting working conditions and labour productivity in North America (medium confidence) (Section 14.5.6.1 and Box 14.5).
-Working conditions in temperatures above a Heat Index of 85°F (29.4°C) are correlated with potentially hazardous health conditions (Tustin et al., 2018) and for every °C increase in temperature, labour productivity is estimated to be reduced by 0.11% for low risk workers and 0.53% for high risk workers (i.e., construction, mining, agriculture and manufacturing) (Hsiang et al., 2017).
-By mid-century (RCP8.5), temperature increase, changing water availability and SLR, are projected to result in a 0.6% drop in labour productivity in auto, timber, textile and chemical manufacturing in the Southeast and Texas regions (Kinniburgh et al., 2015; Hsiang et al.).
+Climate change is negatively affecting working conditions and labour productivity in North America (medium confidence) (Section 14.5.6.1; see Box 14.5).
+Working conditions in temperatures above a heat index of 85°F (29.4°C) are correlated with potentially hazardous health conditions (Tustin et al., 2018), and for every degree Celsius increase in temperature, labour productivity is estimated to be reduced by 0.11% for low-risk workers and 0.53% for high-risk workers (i.e., construction, mining, agriculture and manufacturing) (Hsiang et al., 2017).
+By mid-century (RCP8.5), temperature increase, changing water availability and SLR are projected to result in a 0.6% drop in labour productivity in auto, timber, textile and chemical manufacturing in the southeast and Texas regions (Kinniburgh et al., 2015; Hsiang et al., 2017).
 Labour productivity in the US automobile industry decreases by 8% for every six or more days of consecutive unusually hot weather (above 90°F/32.2°C) (Cachon et al., 2012).
 Thirty percent of California workers are employed in high-risk industries, such as agriculture, with exposure to high temperature leading to loss in productivity (Rogers et al., 2015).
-Under RCP8.5 increases in extreme temperatures, labour productivity in the US is projected to decrease, costing US\$190 billion in lost wages by 2090 (EPA, 2017; Kjellstrom et al., 2019)(also see (Gubernot et al., 2014; Kiefer et al., 2016; Carter et al., 2018).
+Under RCP8.5 increases in extreme temperatures, labour productivity in the USA is projected to decrease, costing 190 billion USD in lost wages by 2090 (EPA, 2017; Kjellstrom et al., 2019; also see Gubernot et al., 2014; Kiefer et al., 2016; Carter et al., 2018).